-713 ▶ Capital Leases-Long Term
+713 Leases-Long Term

-This account is for outstanding principal on capital leases reported on the Schedule of Long-Term Liabilities.
-Subsidiary accounts should be maintained for each capital lease.
+This account is for outstanding principal on leases reported on the Schedule of Long-Term Liabilities.
+Subsidiary accounts should be maintained for each lease.
+Refer to Chapter 3 for accounting for leases.

 - Credit with the amount of the principal on the capital lease when the lease agreement is executed.
 (Contra entry: debit account 480 Amount to be Provided for Debt Retirement.) - Debit with the amount of lease payments.
 (Contra entry: credit Account 480 Amount to be Provided for Debt Retirement.)